 This is the concept you are all probably already familiar with.
 Translation means re-expressing meaning.
 Usually word-by-word or phrase-by-phrase, translators transfer the meaning of a source-language text in an equivalent target-language text.
 For example, the phrase “I love you” translates into German as “Ich liebe dich”.
 Into French, it translates as “Je t’aime”.

 This process involves going one step further than simple translation.
 It means choosing the most appropriate variants of a word for a certain target culture.
 In the article we quoted above, the example is the localisation of the word “popcorn” into Spanish.
-In this language, there are over 10 variants (or “different ways of saying that”) depending on the region.
+In this language, there are over 10 variants (or “different ways of saying it”) depending on the region.

 You will not translate “popcorn” the same way for an Argentine audience as you will for Cuban or Peruvian consumers.
 Have you ever read something in your language that made you think… “the person who wrote this is clearly from X country” because of certain expressions or word choices?
 If so, the reason is that such content wasn’t localised to your exact culture.